ykim18mica/mica-gd220/lectures/proj-poster.md

 - Location: The Charles Theatre, 1711 N Charles St, Baltimore, MD 21201
 - Website: http://thecharles.com/
 - Date: March 15th ~ March 22nd
-- The information on five different film screenings: for each film, include the title and screening date/time
+- The information on 3-5 different film screenings: for each film, include the title and screening date/time

 ### Requirements
 - Use type only (+ basic geometric shapes are allowed)
 - Use the template provided.
 (This is different from Project 1 template!)
 - Base your design on the fixed width of 1200px.
-(We are not doing responsive/rescalable layout!)
+(We are not doing responsive/rescalable layout this time!)
+- use `px`, not `vw`.
 - Use `:hover`, `animation` and `transition` to create more engaging experience.
 - **Do not use** any images or illustrations.
 - Interpret the filmmaker and visually express the ideas through type, animation and interaction.